hasnatt/serverless_email/README.md

     mv my-deployment-package.zip ../../../../

-> Go back to the working directory and zip the application files
+> Go back to the working directory and zip the application files.

     cd ../../../../

     zip -g my-deployment-package.zip lambda_function.py template.html content.py config.py attatchments

-> You can either deploy this via upload in AWS lambda or using the CLI command below. replace **Insert-lambda-name-here** with your lambda function name
+> You can either deploy this via upload in AWS lambda or using the CLI command below. replace **Insert-lambda-name-here** with your lambda function name.

     aws lambda update-function-code --function-name Insert-lambda-name-here --zip-file fileb://my-deployment-package.zip